FENCE: A Financial and Multimodal Jailbreak Detection Dataset: Introduction

 While jailbreaking has been widely studied in general-purpose models, its implications in the financial domain remain underexplored.
 The financial sector’s dependence on sensitive data, strict regulations, and exposure to fraud makes jailbreaking in VLMs especially concerning~\cite{PMID:38304767}.
 If safety mechanisms are bypassed, these models could leak confidential information or produce misleading outputs, leading to fraud, privacy breaches, and regulatory violations~\cite{tshimula2024preventingjailbreakpromptsmalicious}.
 This issue is particularly urgent in South Korea, where over 169 million mobile banking accounts highlight the deep integration of AI into finance~\cite{su15086428}.
 As AI adoption accelerates, it is critical to identify vulnerabilities and establish robust safeguards before deploying VLMs into real-world financial systems.

 In this study, we investigate jailbreak vulnerabilities in VLMs within the financial domain.
 To address the lack of resources in this high-stakes area, we introduce \textbf{FENCE}, a bilingual (Korean–English) multimodal dataset designed for jailbreak detection in finance.
+FENCE comprises 5k finance-domain text–image pairs originally constructed in Korean and translated into English, yielding 10k total samples.
 Unlike existing datasets that cover a narrow set of categories, FENCE spans more than 15 diverse financial topics, providing broader coverage and stronger domain relevance.
 We further demonstrate its utility by training a binary classifier on FENCE, showcasing both its practical value and robustness.
-Our key contributions are as follows: \begin{itemize} \item \textbf{Focus on Image-grounded Threats}: FENCE targets a critical but underexplored attack vector—image-based jailbreaks—highlighting challenges not addressed by predominantly text-focused datasets. \item \textbf{Bilingual Construction}: Unlike prior English-centered datasets, FENCE is developed natively in Korean to preserve financial and linguistic nuances, with an English version included for accessibility. \item \textbf{Diverse Financial Scenarios}: Covering more than 15 finance-specific topics, FENCE goes beyond fraud to reflect real consumer-facing contexts such as loans, deposits, credit cards, and online banking, ensuring evaluations that align with real-world applications. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item \textbf{Focus on Image-grounded Threats}: FENCE targets a critical but underexplored attack vector—image-based jailbreaks—highlighting challenges not addressed by predominantly text-focused datasets. \item \textbf{Bilingual Construction}: Unlike prior English-centered datasets, FENCE is developed natively in Korean to preserve financial and linguistic nuances, with an English version included for broader accessibility. \item \textbf{Diverse Financial Scenarios}: Covering more than 15 finance-specific topics, FENCE goes beyond fraud to reflect real consumer-facing contexts such as loans, deposits, credit cards, and online banking, ensuring evaluations that align with real-world applications. \end{itemize}